Course - Modelling and Simulation - TTK4130

 - Know coordinate-based and coordinate free (dyadics) descriptions of rigid body kinematics.

 - Know the most important parameterizations of rotations.

 - Be able to differentiate vectors, and understand the concept of angular velocity.

-- Know the principles for use of Newton-Eulers equations of motion.
+- Know the principles for use of Lagrange equations of motion.

 4 Balance laws/fluid systems:

-- Know Reynolds transport theorem, and the balance laws.
+- Know and be able to formulate the basic balance laws.

 At the end of the course, the student should be able to:

-3 Use kinematics and kinetics to write down equations of motion for simple systems of rigid bodies.
+3 Write down equations of motion for simple and multi-body systems of rigid bodies.